-Join Joel Bradley for an in-depth discussion in this video Using Real-World Map Size, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video Using Real-World Map Size, part of 3ds Max: UVW Mapping.

 - When creating scenes that need…to have a strong visual connection…to the real world such as for game levels,…(mumbles)renders or indeed map paintings…for films and/or broadcast.…One of the elements that could be…considered most critical to success…will be that of scene scale.…Certainly if the scale of the maps…that we use in our materials are off,…then the credibility of the project as a whole,…no matter how well executed in other areas…will certainly be damaged.…This maybe a reason then for us…to use a feature of 3ds Maxi's…mapping and texturing tool set…that has been designed to help us…easily and intuitively avoid creating scale problems.…